Better late, then? The hardness of choosing delays to meet passenger demands in temporal graphs: Hardness results

 \begin{theorem} On undirected graphs, \delaybetter ~(and $\delta$-\delaybetter ~with any $\delta\ge 1$) is NP-complete even restricted to instances where $T_{\max}=2$, the initial temporal assignment is the constant function $\bf 1$, and the $\footprint$ has diameter 6. \end{theorem}

-\begin{proof} Our reduction is from \textsc{Positive Not-All-Equal Exactly 3SAT} \cite{antunes2019characterizing}, an NP-complete problem taking as input a formula $\phi$ consisting of triples of variables (which appear only positively). $\phi$ is a yes-instance if there is an assignment to the variables such that every triple contains at least one true variable and at least one false variable .
+\begin{proof} Our reduction is from \textsc{Positive Not-All-Equal Exactly 3SAT} \cite{antunes2019characterizing}, an NP-complete problem taking as input a formula $\phi$ consisting of triples of variables (which appear only positively).
+The formula $\phi$ is a yes-instance if there is an assignment to the variables such that every triple contains at least one true variable and at least one false variable.

-We shall construct a graph $G$ which admits a temporal assignment $\lambda: E(G) \to \{1,2\}$ satisfying all our demands if and only if $\phi$ admits a satisfying assignment.
+We shall construct a graph $G$ which admits a temporal assignment $\lambda': E(G) \to \{1,2\}$ satisfying all our demands if and only if $\phi$ admits a satisfying assignment.
 Figure \ref{fig:lifetime-2-undirected} may be of use to the reader in following the proof.
-Solid (resp. dashed) edges in bold are ones which are necessarily assigned $1$ (resp. $2$) in any temporal assignment $\lambda$ satisfying all demands.
+Solid (resp. dashed) edges in bold are ones which are necessarily assigned $1$ (resp. $2$) in any temporal assignment $\lambda'$ satisfying all demands.

 We shall refer to the demand $(u,v,t)$ as a $t$-demand from $u$ to $v$.
 We begin with four special vertices $F,F',T,T'$, with $1$-demands from $F'$ to $F$ and $T'$ to $T$.
 Then, for each variable $x$ in $\phi$, we introduce vertices $s_x,t_x,m_x$ and edges from each of these to each of $T,F$.
 We further introduce 1-demands from $s_x$ to each of $T,F$ (enforcing that both edges must be assigned time $1$) and 2-demands from each of $T',F'$ to $t_x$ (enforcing that both of $(T,t_x),(F,t_x)$ must be assigned time $2$).
-Lastly, we introduce 2-demands from $s_x$ to $m_x$ and from $m_x$ to $t_x$, which together with the previous constraints, guarantees that $\lambda(m_x,T)\ne\lambda(m_x,F)$.
+Lastly, we introduce 2-demands from $s_x$ to $m_x$ and from $m_x$ to $t_x$, which together with the previous constraints, guarantees that $\lambda'(m_x,T)\ne\lambda'(m_x,F)$.

-Next, for each triple $c$ in $\phi$, we create vertices $c$ and $c'$ and a 1-demand between these, and connect the vertex $c$ to $m_x$ by an edge if $x$ appears in the triple $c$.
+Next, for each triple $c$ in $\phi$, we create vertices $c$ and $c'$ and a 1-demand between these, and connect the vertex $c$ to $m_x$ by an edge if $x$ appears in the triple $c$ and introduce a 2-demand from $c'$ to $m_x$.
 We also introduce $2$-demands from each of $T$ and $F$ to $c$.

-The intention is that assigning $\lambda(m_x,T)=1$ will correspond to an assignment of \texttt{true} to $x$ in $\phi$, and assigning $\lambda(m_x,F)=1$ will correspond to an assignment of \texttt{false} to $x$ in $\phi$.
-Suppose that some $\lambda$ satisfies all demands.
-Then the assignment in which variable $x$ is set to \texttt{true} if $\lambda(m_x,T)=1$ and \texttt{false} otherwise is a satisfying assignment of $\phi$.
+The intention is that assigning $\lambda'(m_x,T)=1$ will correspond to an assignment of \texttt{true} to $x$ in $\phi$, and assigning $\lambda'(m_x,F)=1$ will correspond to an assignment of \texttt{false} to $x$ in $\phi$.
+Suppose that some $\lambda'$ satisfies all demands.
+Then the assignment in which variable $x$ is set to \texttt{true} if $\lambda'(m_x,T)=1$ and \texttt{false} otherwise is a satisfying assignment of $\phi$.